SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 ```
 This illustrates that the guideline is an additive.
 The original content is not changed.
-At the same time, the search index can be constructed from the adms:identifiers with as creator `ex:cataggr`.
+At the same time, it offers implementation support for the aggregation catalogue: the search index can be constructed from the `adms:identifier` with as creator `ex:cataggr`.

-### example guideline "main identifier" and "identifiers"
+### example guideline: share metadata of all identifiers

 The guidelines advice that instead of sharing the main identifier solely as a literal, also to share metadata about it.
+In case a harvesting process encounters a _main identifier_ without the metadata information, the harvester is recommended to add the information within it capabilities.

 ```
 ex:cat1 a dcat:Catalog.
 ex:cat1 dcat:dataset [